 - when mandated by a court order, information would be released.

 The Counseling Center provides short-term oriented counseling but there is no set limit to the number of sessions you may receive.
-The average number of individual sessions received by our clients is about six and over 90% of students are seen for less than 15 sessions.
+The average number of individual sessions received by our clients is between 4-5 sessions.
 If it is clear at your initial consultation or during the course of your treatment at the Counseling Center that you want or need longer-term care, we will assist you in finding a resource in the community that better fits your needs.

 No. Only if you have signed a written release of information for the Counseling Center to communicate with a specific person(s).
 The only exception would be if you are a danger to yourself or others.
 Learn more about confidentiality.

 How long will I wait until I can meet with a counselor for an initial consultation during remote drop-in hours?

 There may be a brief wait for services, depending on the time of the day that you call for the remote drop-in hours; however, most students are seen for same-day consultations.

 At the conclusion of the initial consultation, if brief individual therapy appears to be an appropriate treatment option, appointments for ongoing therapy will be scheduled.
 These may depend on your schedule and availability, as well as counselors’ schedules.
 If you are interested in meeting with a particular counselor (or if you have been referred to a specific counselor by a friend, professor, or administrator) please inform the counselor you meet with at the initial consultation visit and we will work to accommodate your preference.
 Our counselors are psychologists, licensed social workers, licensed counselors or doctoral interns who are under supervision of a licensed psychologist on staff.

 There is no cost for services.